fukamachi/qlot/README.markdown

 2) *They are difficult to fix the version or to update them.* If your project need to work on other than your machine, for instance on other people's machine or on servers, the version of depending libraries should be the same.

-This is what qlot is trying to solve.
+This is what Qlot is trying to solve.

 ## Installation